 How Do I Prepare for Anal Sex?

-When considering anal prep, you’re probably trying to avoid two things: poop and pain.
-And we’ll be frank about this: both can factor into butt play.
-But, with a good pre-anal prep routine, you can take a lot of the pressure off and minimize the amount you have to deal with them.
+When considering how to prepare for anal sex, you’re probably trying to avoid two things: poop and pain.
+And let’s be honest — both can factor into anal play.
+But with a thoughtful pre-anal prep routine, you can minimize the mess and maximize the pleasure.

-You can buy douche bulbs at sex stores or purchase saline-only Fleet enemas at drugstores or online.
-Douche about an hour or so in advance, follow the package instructionsand finish with a little external cleanup in the shower.
-If you’re a real anal devotee, you can even buy douching attachments for your shower or toilet.
+You can find anal douche bulbs at sex stores or saline-only Fleet enemas at most drugstores.
+Use them about an hour before sex, following the instructions carefully, and finish with a quick external rinse in the shower.
+If you’re serious about anal play, you can even find shower or toilet attachments that make the process quick and easy.

 Now, on to the comfort part.
-Our Intimacy Melts with CBD, designed to help relax and soothe from the inside out, have helped many members of our community achieve fantastic anal orgasms.
-Insert up to half an hour ahead of time.
+Our Booty Melts are designed to help relax and soothe from the inside out, and have helped many members of our community achieve fantastic anal orgasms.
+Insert at least 20 minutes before sexual activity for best results.

 And always, always keep in mind that for most people, anal penetration takes a lot of patience.
 Start with stimulating the anus on the outside with tons of lube (there are tons of pleasurable nerve endings located here alone).